 - Make it accessible.

 Of course, your login screen isn’t why users come to your site — you want them to move through it as quickly as possible.
-The best way to ensure this is to keep things as simple as possible.
+The best way to ensure this is to make simplicity your focus.
+However, remember that simple doesn’t mean axing important parts of your login screen, such as a button to reset a password, for the sake of keeping the interface sleek.

-Upon landing on the page, it should be immediately clear to users what information they need to provide to login and where they should put this information.
-In the majority of cases, one or two form fields and a “log in” button are enough.
-You could also split your email and password fields onto separate screens.
+Upon landing on the page, it should be immediately clear to users what information they need to provide to log in and where to put this information.
+In most cases, one or two form fields and a “log in” button are enough.
+You could also split your email and password fields onto separate screens — it’s up to you.

-In addition, you’ll probably want to add a link to an account creation page for new users who land on your login page by accident, and a password reset link (more on that later).
+In addition, you’ll probably want to add a link to an account creation page for new users and a password reset link (more on those later).
 For example, here’s the login page for Defy performance products:

 What we like about this example: Defy has only the essentials in its login screen, with bold contrasting colors leaving no ambiguity about what actions the user needs to take.

 Keep your login screen to one page — requiring users to progress through multiple page loads is never a good thing, especially when it’s unnecessary.
-You could even present your login area as a modal of the current page instead of its own dedicated page, shown below on Canva’s website:
+You could even present your login area as a modal of the current page instead of its own dedicated page, as you can see on Canva’s website:

 2. Use website branding.

-Think of the users who are returning to your website after a long time away, or users who have remained signed in for months and are finally seeing this screen again.
-We want them to feel welcome and, more importantly, know that they’re actually in the right place.
+Think of the users who are returning to your website after a long time away or users who have remained signed in for months and are finally seeing this screen again.
+You want them to feel welcome and, most importantly, confirm that they’re in the right place.
+The easiest way to achieve this?
+By incorporating your website branding onto the login page.
+That way, visitors will have no questions about whether or not they’ve landed on the right website.

-So, carry your website’s branding into your login page.
-Avoid a generic look by including brand colors, and consider adding some friendly microcopy.
-You could even include a product update or marketing materials like on Calendly’s login screen:
+To successfully carry your website’s branding onto the login page, you don’t need to do much.
+Remember: Less is more!
+Avoid a generic look by including your signature colors, and consider adding some friendly microcopy in your brand voice.
+You could even include a product update or marketing materials on Calendly’s login screen:

 The primary reason for this is convenience — emails are much easier for users to remember.
 Visitors already need to remember a password to sign into your site, so avoid making them remember an extra username if you can.
 This can be seen on the Asana login page below.
-Alternatively, let them sign up with a phone number.
+Alternatively, you may decide to l them sign up — and, therefore, log in — with a phone number.

 4. Make passwords safe and easy.